UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson01/content_part06.rst

     FAILED (failures#2)

 Each test that failed is represented by an "F" at the top of the output.
-If were running multiple tests, with some passes and some failures, then we would see a mix of "."s and "F"s at the top of the output.
+If we are running multiple tests, with some passes and some failures, then we would see a mix of "."s and "F"s at the top of the output.
 In this case, we ran two tests and both failed.
 If our code fails \ *any* tests, then we will also see the word "FAILED" at the bottom of the output,